trollinq/thermite/README.md

 really rushed!
-when hosting, use nodejs, not html!
+when hosting, use nodejs, not html. i swear its extremely light weight! (without the node modules folder, yes)

 # thermite
  a proxy thing idk